Border image?

 Author's note

 A thing about me is i don't wanna do math.
-I find the margin things to be a bit annoying.
-And so here we are!
+It's fun to imagine but i don't really wanna do the work.
+Anyway so css margin image seems powerful AF but finding what values to put is a bit annoying.
+Maybe a visual aid could help tho - and so here we are!

 Commentar